Ancient coins. Themes for collections.

 Most Arabic coins have only legends, not pictures, but during the crusades a few dynasties issued "figural" coins.
 Many of the types are inspired by earlier Byzantine types and many have astrological allusions.

-Book Ref: Turkoman Figural Bronze Coins and their Iconography, by Spengler and Sayles, in two volumes.
+Book Reference: Turkoman Figural Bronze Coins and their Iconography, by Spengler and Sayles, in two volumes.
 (A third volume which was to complete the series never appeared.)

 [Link to reference-work page.]